Previous dayApril 30, 2026Next day

 8.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 23 km W of Petrolia, CA at 23:36 UTC on April 30, 2026.
+Reports of a magnitude 2.1 earthquake 23 km W of Petrolia, CA came in on April 30, 2026 at 23:36 UTC.
 This was a shallow crustal earthquake, focused at 8.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 40.294°, -124.551°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30